Declaration of Corporate Governance

 - a proven role model function as a manager in the implementation of the FUCHS mission statement.

-However, the crucial factor for appointment to the Executive Board at FUCHS PETROLUB SE comes down to the assessment of the individual character.
-Overall, the composition of the Executive Board is expected to ensure comprehensive compliance with the duties required of the executive board of a listed company.
+However, the crucial factor for appointment to the Executive Board at FUCHS PETROLUB SE comes down to the assessment of the professional and personal qualifications.
+Overall, the current composition of the Executive Board ensures comprehensive compliance with the duties required of the executive board of a listed company.

 - years of experience in scientific, technical and commercial areas

-- majority of the Executive Board has international experience due to background or professional activity
+- appropriate international experience due to background or professional activity

 - at least one female member of the Executive Board (target until December 12, 2021: one female member)